EpiphanySoft/phylo/README.md

 ### File.Access

-`File.Access` objects are succinct descriptions of read, write and execute permission masks.
-These replace the use of `fs.constants.R_OK`, `fs.constants.W_OK` and `fs.constants.X_OK`.
+`File.Access` objects are descriptors of read, write and execute permission masks.
+These simplify the use of `fs.constants.R_OK`, `fs.constants.W_OK` and `fs.constants.X_OK`.
 For example:

     try {